assembler-institute/react-ecommerce-typescript/README.md

 Familiarity with basic React concepts covered in Phase 1.

-### 🔄 Phase 3: Async/Await, React Router with dynamic and private Routes, and searchParams
+### 🔄 Phase 3: useReducer, Async/Await, React Router with dynamic and private Routes, and searchParams

 In Phase 3, we will further enhance our e-commerce platform by introducing asynchronous programming.

+- useReducer: Learn how to manage complex state logic using the useReducer hook.
 - Async/Await: Learn how to work with asynchronous code using Async/Await.
 This will allow you to make API requests and handle data asynchronously.
 - React Router with dynamic and private Routes: Implement dynamic and private routes to handle different user interactions and protect sensitive pages that require authentication.
 - searchParams: Use searchParams to interact with URL query parameters and create detailed product pages.

-⚛️ By the end of Phase 3, you will have a fully functional e-commerce platform with dynamic and private routes and detailed product pages.
+⚛️ By the end of Phase 3, you will have a fully functional e-commerce platform with complex state management, dynamic and private routes and detailed product pages.

 🚨 Requirements:

-Familiarity with asynchronous programming concepts and handling API requests.
+Familiarity with complex state management, asynchronous programming concepts and handling API requests.

-### 🎨 Phase 4: CSS Modules and Styled Components

-In Phase 4, we will focus on improving the styling of our e-commerce platform.

-- CSS Modules: Learn how to use CSS Modules to encapsulate styles and avoid class name collisions.
-This will improve the maintainability of your CSS code.
-- Styled Components: Explore Styled Components, a library that allows you to write CSS directly within your JavaScript code.
-This will enable better organization and reusability of styles.

-⚛️ By the end of Phase 4, your e-commerce platform will have a polished and well-structured user interface.

-🚨 Requirements:

-Familiarity with React components and their styling.

-### 🧠 Extra Phase 5: Memoization Techniques
+### 🧠 Extra Phase 4: Memoization Techniques

 In this optional Extra Phase, we will explore memoization techniques.